Robert Prevost, first American pope in history of the Catholic Church, will take the name Leo XIV

 Trending News

-“We are hoping for the white smoke tonight,” said Pedro Deget, 22, a finance student from Argentina.
-He said he and his family visited Rome during the Argentine pope’s pontificate and were hoping for a new pope in Francis’ image.
+Pedro Deget, 22, a finance student from Argentina, said he and his family visited Rome during the Argentine pope’s pontificate and were hoping for a new pope in Francis’ image.

 “Francis did well in opening the church to the outside world, but on other fronts maybe he didn’t do enough.
 We’ll see if the next one will be able to do more,” Deget said from the piazza.